blue-marble/gridpath/doc/source/functionality.rst

 Project Operations
 ------------------
-Each project in GridPath must be assigned a *operational type*.
+Each project in GridPath must be assigned an *operational type*.
 The *operational_type* determines the operational capabilities of a project.
 The currently implemented operational types include: